 The purpose of this program is to download Calculator code to modules not supporting the standard P-NET Program Channel.
-It is used to download calculator program code to the Calculator Channels included in the PD3221 UPI and PD3230 Weight modules produced by PROCES-DATA A/S. It may be started from within the Calculator Assembler. or it can be launched from the MIBOCX using the right mouse button menu, when a Calculator channel has been selected.
+It is used to download calculator program code to the Calculator Channels included in the PD 3221 UPI and PD 3230 Weight modules produced by PROCES-DATA A/S. It may be started from within the Calculator Assembler, or it can be launched from the MIBOCX using the right mouse button menu, when a Calculator Channel has been selected.

-When a program has been downloaded, it can be started, by checking the RunEnable option.
+When a program has been downloaded, it can be started, by checking the <RunEnable> option.

-If this utility 🛃 Calculator Download 📃 🗖 🗙

-program is cal- F ile H elp

-led using the Download to channel: SampleProject:UPI.Calculator MIB

-right mouse

-button menu, Calculator code file: C.\Program Files\VIGO\Demo Applications\Calculator\3-s FILE

-the identity of Autostart after reset:

-the Channel to On Off RunEnable 🔽 Download Reset node

-which the

-download is to

-be made, is

-automatically provided.
-The Channel identity can be changed, by pressing the MIB button, and then selecting a new Calculator Channel.
-A File browser can be opened for selecting a Code file, by pressing the FILE button.
+🗿 Calculator Down load 🗆 🗙 F ile H elp Download to channel: SampleProject:UPI.Calculator МІВ Calculator code file: C.\Program Files\VIGO\Demo Applications\Calculator\3-s FILE Autostart after reset: On Off RunEnable 🔽  🔤 Download 🔹 Reset r node be made, is automatically provided.
+The Channel identity can be changed, by pressing the <MIB> button, and then selecting a new Calculator Channel.
+A File browser can be opened for selecting a Code file, by pressing the <FILE> button.
 The node containing the Calculator Channel must be defined in the MIB, before any Download procedure can be started.